Course Overview

 Fantastic location

-With central London only a 20-minute tube ride away, you’ll enjoy the benefits of studying in a major creative capital.
+With central London only 20 minutes away by tube, you’ll enjoy the benefits of studying in a creative capital.

 A supportive environment